Day in a Pilgrims life.

-Get up, shower, get dressed then prepare your feet for the day, protect them with creams, bandages, dressings, tapes however you feel most comfortable (research before you go), ensure this becomes a daily ritual along with sunscreen!
+Get up, shower, get dressed then prepare your feet for the day, protect them with creams, bandages, dressings, and tapes however you feel most comfortable (research before you go), and ensure this becomes a daily ritual along with sunscreen!
 You will be walking all day out in the open in some stages where there is little or no shade, your feet deserve the attention and the sun is deceiving it may look overcast, however, best to protect.

 Backpack and luggage.

 Keep your backpack stocked and packed with everything you might use on a daily basis: Camino Guide, Accommodation Map, sun hat, rain clothes, sunscreen, sunglasses, Medical and foot care, toilet paper whatever other items you feel will be necessary.
-Every morning check and pack water and food for the day, doing this will support you to have a calm morning and stress-free day.
+Every morning check and pack water and food for the day, doing this will support you to have a calm morning and a stress-free day.

 Take your baggage to be transported to the foyer before 8 am.
 Have your breakfast then when you are ready, start walking!

 5, 6, 7 … hours on Camino are waiting for you.

 You will find Yellow arrows clearly marking the way on Camino, get into the practice of paying attention to them to avoid adding extra kilometres to your day.
 Each of us has our own walking rhythm, set your pace and stick with it, don’t try to keep up with or slow down for others as it will make your day more difficult.
 To best enjoy your Camino arrange to meet friends at stops along the way or at the day’s end.

 *Many Pilgrims like to start the day early, a personal choice.
 In the summer the earlier the better as it is very hot around 2 – 3 pm.